YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 When a database file is rolled back by -RECOVER -BACKWARD, the corresponding journal file is also rolled back so that the two are synchronized. -RECOVER -BACKWARD then creates a new journal file.
 If no forward play of journal records is neccessary, the newly created journal file stays empty and the database points to the new journal file.
 The values for journal allocation and extension in the new journal file, are copied over from the database.
 The autoswitchlimit value in the new journal file is the maximum of the autoswitchlimit values of all journal files from the latest generation journal file until the turnaround point journal file generation (turnaround point is the point in the journal file where backward processing stops and forward processing begins).
 The journal allocation/extension values in the new journal file are picked up from the earliest generation of the set of those journal files sharing the maximum autoswitchlimit value.

 YottaDB adds a prefix rolled_bak\_ to the journal file whose entire contents are eliminated (rolled back) by -RECOVER -BACKWARD.
-YottaDB does not use these files after a successful recovery therefore you might want to consider moving or deleting them.
+YottaDB does not use these files after a successful recovery, therefore, you might want to consider moving or deleting them.
 You should never use rolled_bak* files for any future database recovery.
 If there is a need to process rolled_bak* files, you should extract the journal records from rolled_back* files and process them using a M program.

 **-ROLLBACK [{-ON[LINE]|-NOO[NLINE]}]**